 Cataract surgery involves removing the affected lens under local anaesthesia and replacing it with a clear artificial lens (known as an intraocular lens or IOL).
 The IOL cannot be felt once placed inside the eye.
 The operation itself takes less than thirty minutes and can be performed in a day surgery or in hospital.

-Cataract surgery is actually the most frequently performed surgical procedure around the world.
+Cataract surgery is the most frequently performed surgical procedure around the world.
 With laser cataract surgery, a femtosecond laser is used to complete several steps that the ophthalmic surgeon would normally perform manually.
-Studies support the benefits of using laser cataract surgery where possible, but it is important to understand that both laser-assisted and conventional cataract surgery are highly successful and safe procedures.
+Using the laser may provide additional benefits in certain situations, but it is important to understand that both laser-assisted and conventional cataract surgery are highly successful and safe procedures.

-Monofocal lenses produce clear vision at a single distance (either near/reading or far), in contrast to multifocal IOLs which allow corrected vision at both near and far distances.
-However, the very latest in IOL technology is the arrival of trifocal lenses – these lenses provide clear vision at near-, mid- and far distances, thereby eliminating the need for glasses altogether.
-Your ophthalmologist will discuss the advantages and disadvantages of each IOL option and help you select the one best suited to your situation.
+Monofocal lenses produce clear vision at a single distance (either near/reading or far), in contrast to bifocal IOLs which allow corrected vision at both near and far distances.
+However, trifocal lenses provide good vision at near, mid and far distances and give patients the best chance of getting out of glasses.
+Your ophthalmologist will discuss the advantages and disadvantages of each IOL and help you select the most appropriate one for your situation.

 Once the affected lens is replaced, it is not possible to develop another cataract.
 However, a further procedure may sometimes be recommended to achieve even clearer vision.

-Vision Eye Institute has a number of ophthalmologists who specialise in the diagnosis and treatment of cataracts, including laser surgery.
+Vision Eye Institute has a number of ophthalmologists who are highly experienced in the diagnosis and treatment of cataracts, including laser cataract surgery.
 Click here to find your nearest cataract clinic.